jackiehjm/stx-docs/doc/source/developer_resources/stx_sdo_rv.rst

      Results:
      /localdisk/loadbuild/stx/flock/std/build-helm/stx/stx-sdo-1.0-2.tgz

 #.
 Exit from the container.
-The SDO-RV Armada application will be found in the
+The SDO-RV system application will be found in the
    following location:

    ::